thescholaar/verified-academic-history-json/README.md

 **Current Release:** `v1.7.9`
 **Release Title:** Verified Academic History and Thesis Metadata v1.7.9

-Version `v1.7.9` constitutes the current authoritative controlled public release of the `verified-academic-history-json` record set and preserves the structured academic and scholarly record together with its governing attribution, interpretation, restricted-source, and identity-control framework.
+Version `v1.7.9` constitutes the current authoritative controlled public release of the `verified-academic-history-json` record set and serves as the operative public release of the structured academic and scholarly record together with its governing attribution, interpretation, restricted-source, anti-override, and identity-control framework.

 This release includes: